Narfss/DungeonsAndDragonsBasicRules/README.md

 [Go to Dungeon & Dragons - Player's Basic Rules v0.3 Improved](https://narfss.github.io/DungeonsAndDragonsBasicRules/)

 ### What tasks are in progress
-  - Extracted the html and css basic for style for hte original source.
+  - Extracted the html and css basic for style from the original source.
   - Added links for chapters navigation
   - Added highlight for iniciais
   - Create a system for dice rolling